-Vulnerable client
+2. Vulnerable client

-Vulnerable clients are those clients that may be at risk of being financially exploited because of an illness, impairment, disability or aging process limitation.
+Vulnerable clients are those clients that might have an illness, impairment, disability or aging process limitation that places them at risk of financial exploitation.
 Registered firms and individuals should recognize that not all older clients are vulnerable or unable to protect their own interests.
 Vulnerability can affect a client of any age, take many forms, and can be temporary, sporadic or permanent in nature.
-It is important to recognize vulnerabilities in clients because vulnerable clients may be more susceptible to financial exploitation.